Inns of Court: Location and layout

 The four inns are located near one another in central London, near the western boundary of the City of London.
 Nearby are the Royal Courts of Justice, which were moved for convenience from Westminster Hall to the legal quarter of London in 1882.

-Middle Temple and Inner Temple are liberties of the City of London, which means they are within the historic boundaries of the City but are not subject to its jurisdiction.
-They operate as their own local authorities.
+Middle Temple and Inner Temple are "liberties" of the City of London; although within the boundaries of the City they are not subject to its jurisdiction, and operate as their own local authorities.
 These two Inns neighbour each other and occupy the core of the Temple area.
 The closest Tube station is Temple.

 Gray's Inn and Lincoln's Inn are in the London Borough of Camden (formerly in the Borough of Holborn) near the boundary with the City of London.
 They do not have the status of a local authority.
 The nearest Tube station is Chancery Lane.

 Each Inn is a substantial complex with a great hall, chapel, libraries, sets of chambers for many hundreds of barristers, and gardens, and covers several acres.
 The layout is similar to that of an Oxbridge college.
-The chambers were originally used as residences as well as business premises by many of the barristers, but today they serve as offices with only a small number of apartments.
+The chambers were originally used as residences as well as business premises by many of the barristers, but today they serve as offices with only a small number of residential apartments.

 Historically related Inns

 Serjeants' Inn

 Another important inn, Serjeants' Inn, was dissolved in 1877 and its assets were, controversially, distributed amongst the existing members.
-The membership of the Inn had consisted of a small class of senior barristers called serjeants-at-law, who were selected from the members of the other four inns and had exclusive rights of audience in certain Courts.
-Their pre-eminence was affected by the new rank of King's Counsel, which was granted to barristers who were not serjeants.
+The membership of the Inn had consisted of a small class of senior barristers called serjeants-at-law, who were selected from the members of the other four inns and had exclusive rights of audience in certain courts.
+Their pre-eminence was affected by the new rank of King's (or Queen's) Counsel, which was granted to barristers who were not serjeants.
 The serjeant's privileges were withdrawn by the government in the 19th century, no more serjeants were appointed, and they eventually died out.
 The area now known as Serjeants' Inn, one of two sites formerly occupied by the Serjeants (the other being in Chancery Lane), was purchased by the Inner Temple in 2002.

 It was formerly the custom for senior judges to join Serjeants' Inn, thereby leaving the Inn in which they had practised as barristers.
 This meant that the Masters of the Bench of the four barristers' Inns of Court were mostly themselves barristers.
 Since there is now no Serjeants' Inn, judges remain in the Inns which they joined as students and belonged to as barristers.
-This has had the effect of making the majority of the Masters of the Bench senior judges, either because they become benchers when appointed as judges, or because they become judges after being appointed as benchers.
+This has had the effect of making the majority of the Masters of the Bench senior judges, appointed either before or after becoming benchers.